jon-heard/obsidian-inline-scripts/README.md

 This shortcut-file starts with some comments, then ocontains two shortcuts.
 Notice that the first `~~` is placed after the comments.
 Every shortcut-file has a place at the top for comments.
 This includes the minimal example before this one, though in that case the comments are empty.
 Also notice that there are empty lines between sections.
 Empty lines are ignored by __Text Expander JS__, so use them to help organize your shortcut-files.

+### Help shortcuts
 It is _highly_ recommended that every shortcut-file contain a "help" shortcut, preferrably as the first shortcut in the file.
 For example, the "state" shortcut-file includes the shortcut `help state`.
 When making a help shortcut, use "^help name$" for its Test string, where "name" is specific to the shortcut-file.
 This pattern lets the system recognize "help" shortcuts.

+### The console and helper scripts
 The `HOW-TO: Define a new text-entry shortcut` section discusses the javascript console: a useful tool while developing shortcuts and shortcut-files.
 It also discusses helper scripts: a useful feature for larger shortcut-files.

+### Developer mode
-Another useful tool is "Developer mode", which can be turned on in the __Text Expander JS__ plugin options.
+A useful tool is "Developer mode", which can be turned on in the __Text Expander JS__ plugin options.
 When "Developer mode" is on, all shortcut-files will be reloaded each time you move from one note to another.
 This lets you edit a shortcut-file, then move to another note to try out your changes without needing to manually refreshing anything.
 "Developer mode" adds a slight delay when switching notes, so I suggest keeping it off unless you are actively developing a shortcut-file.

+### Fenced code blocks
+If you want a nicer experience developing a shortcut, you can surround the expansion string in a "Javascript fenced code block".
+For example, you can take this expansion string:

+> return "Hello!
+How are you?";

+and write it as:

+> \`\`\`js
+>
+> return "Hello!
+How are you?";
+>
+> \`\`\`

+__Note__: The `` ` `` characters (before the "js") are backticks, the character that typically shares a key with tilde (~).

+The result of the expansion is the same for both strings above, even though the second uses a "Javascript fenced code block".

+Pros to using "Javascript fenced code blocks":
+- Syntax highlighting
+- No unwanted markdown formatting

+Cons:
+- Takes longer to write
+- Takes up more space

+__Warning__: The code block opening _must_ be ` ```js `.  ` ```javascript ` (or anything else) will break the expansion string.

+# Obsidian Plugin - Text Expander JS
+This Obsidian plugin allows the user to type text shortcuts that are replaced by (or "expanded into") javascript generated text.

+### Setup scripts
-One other feature worth mentioning: shortcut-files can contain a "setup script".
+A feature worth mentioning: shortcut-files can contain a "setup script".
 A setup script will run whenever the shortuct-file is loaded, including when switching notes while in "Developer mode".
 A setup script is defined as a shortcut with the Test string of `^tejs setup$`.
 This feature is useful if your shortcut-file requires initialization before its shortcuts will work.

-### NOTE: If you make a shortcut-file you think others would like, it'd be great if you could submit it to this repository as a discussion.
-If it is decently polished then I'll add it to the list of shortcut-files [here](https://github.com/jon-heard/obsidian-text-expander-js_shortcutFiles).

 ## REFERENCE: Settings
 - __Shortcut-files__ - A list of addresses to notes containing shortcut-files.